jeffwilcox/jeffwilcox.blog/_posts/2017-12-06-seattle-network.md

 jumbotronTitle: "A photo of the Belltown neighborhood and downtown Seattle, the Space Needle, and rooftop wireless backhaul networking equipment"
 ---

-I'm proud to live in Seattle where affordable 1000 Mbps Internet is common in multi-family buildings, served by a great regional network.
-It has been an interesting journey improving the network setup at home, one that I wanted to document and share in this post.
+I'm proud to live in Seattle, where affordable symmetric 1000 Mbps Internet is common in multi-family buildings and some area single-family homes, served by a great regional network.
+It has been an interesting journey improving my home network over the past few years: one that I wanted to document and share in this post.

 This post will be too long and will cover multiple semi-related topics:

 - the Pacific Northwest network connectivity and gigabit scene
-- how many condo and apartment buildings are served by the Wave G (a.k.a.
-CondoInternet) ISP
+- how many condo and apartment buildings are served by Wave G (a.k.a.
+CondoInternet) and other regional ISPs
 - my home network gear featuring the UniFi line of managed gear from Ubiquiti Networks
-- challenges
-  - with a CAT3 (yes, CAT3) grade home run
-  - wiring new CAT6 in a condo
+- challenges, including a CAT3 (yes, CAT3) home run and pulling new CAT6 in a steel/concrete construction condo

 > This post is from the perspective of a tech enthusiast in Seattle: I do not represent any of the companies mentioned, and the information I have about the Seattle region's Internet providers and services is only as accurate as what I have researched and the stories I've heard.

+> Full disclosure: while the initial 2 iterations of my Ubiquiti network at home were all personal investments, in October 2017 I was provided a new UniFi AC-HD access point to evaluate.
+I have since purchased an additional AC-HD AP at my own cost.

 # Connectivity

-Even today I remember the conversation with my friend Alex:
+Even today I remember the conversation with my friend Alex a decade ago when 15Mbps down and 1Mbps up was a pretty common cable Internet product offering:

+> Alex: "Yeah, well, we have CondoInternet.
+It's symmetric 100 Mbps up and down."
+> Me: "Hmm... that seems pretty hard to believe.
+There must be caps or something.
+It's not that fast.
+That's like university-grade."
+> Alex: "Well, it's real.
+Also, they offer 1000Mbps up and down."

 I love being 3 milliseconds away from the Westin Building Exchange, Seattle Internet Exchange and all of that lovely peering, with a 1000Mbps connection and solid gear in the rack at home.

+Turns out it's real.
+Seattle has great Internet, and with a little more competition, it hopefully will spur some more innovation in this space.
+Comcast is even starting to bow to the pressure of "gigabit" and they are starting to offer gigabit and even 2Gbps services powered by DOCSIS 3.1.

 ## Wave G: Residential gigabit to the home